 Poking out on the tip of Merritt Island, Playalinda Beach is one of the most beautiful beaches on Florida’s East Coast.
 This 24-mile-long sandy beach sits within the Canaveral National Seashore, a U.S. national park.
 Mostly undeveloped, Playalinda Beach has a tranquil atmosphere that’s perfect for a day out of the city.

 The untouched shores of Playalinda Beach surround the Kennedy Space Center.
 You can catch the closest and best views from there on launch days.
 The shores are also perfect for shelling; if you’re a shell collector, you’ll be sure to snatch some unique finds.

 Playalinda Beach is also one of the most beautiful surfing spots in Central Florida.
-It’s relatively empty on weekdays, and not overly crowded on weekends.
-It’s ideal for surfers of any experience level thanks to its breaks and sandy bottom.
+It’s relatively empty on weekdays and not overly crowded on weekends.
+It’s ideal for surfers of any experience level, thanks to its breaks and sandy bottom.

-Best places to stay in Cocoa Beach for sightseeing
+Recommended places to stay in Cocoa Beach for sightseeing

 Located steps away from the Atlantic, these lodgings provide some of the city’s best value.
 All suites include a kitchen for a full self-catering stay.
 Guests will enjoy private beach access and free WiFi.

 Also offering excellent value, the Hampton Inn sits within steps of many of the city’s top sightseeing spots.
-Guests will delight in a host of superb amenities including an outdoor pool, free WiFi, and a daily breakfast buffet.
+Guests will delight in a host of superb amenities, including an outdoor pool, free WiFi, and a daily breakfast buffet.

 If you’re traveling with kids, you’ll hardly find a better place to hang your hat than this lovely resort.
 These all-suite lodgings offer guests plenty of space and in-room amenities, including full kitchens and seating areas.
 Kids will love cooling down in the outdoor pool with a selection of free-to-use water toys and sporting equipment.